yarbshk/sqlalchemy-dst/CONTRIBUTING.md

 Before you submit an issue, please **search the issue tracker**, maybe an issue for your problem already exists and the discussion might inform you of workarounds readily available.

 We want to fix all the issues as soon as possible, but before fixing a bug we need to reproduce and confirm it.
 In order to reproduce bugs we ask you to **provide a minimal reproduction scenario** that include:
-- Version of the client used.
+- Version of the module used.
 - Environment information (3rd-party libraries, technology stack etc.).
 - **A use-case that fails!**